dymmond/lilya/docs/en/docs/templates.md

 ### Async templates

-One cool feature of jinja2 is, that you can you can have async templates.
+A very good feature of jinja2 is that you can you can have async templates.
 This means awaitables are automatically resolved and async iteration is supported out of the box.
-This is especcially useful for the edgy/saffier orms.
+This is especially useful for the async ORMs, for example [Edgy](https://edgy.dymmond.com).

 ```python
 {!> ../../../docs_src/templates/template_async.py !}
 ```

 And now you can iterate over QuerySets out of the box.
 Nothing else is required.

-Note, internally the template response switches the render method and uses the [async content](./responses.md#async-content) feature so you can only access the body attribute after calling `__call__` or `resolve_async_content()`.
+Note that internally the template response switches the render method and uses the [async content](./responses.md#async-content) feature so you can only access the body attribute after calling `__call__` or `resolve_async_content()`.

 ### Optional Arguments